metrorailings/OwlBlog/content/posts/week-6-insights.md

 So far, I would say the Packers are winning at the point of impact against the Buccaneers and their run offense, despite their boxes being a little light.

 Tampa Bay enjoys their receiver screens.

+Second game in a row Gronkowski has reminded us he's still alive.